-The ratio of net revenue available for debt service to debt service requirements (revenue bond coverage) is a useful indicator of the Division's debt position to management, customers and creditors.
-The Division's revenue bond coverage for 2015 and 2014 was 215% and 221%, respectively.
+The ratio of net revenue available for debt service to debt service requirements (revenue bond coverage) is a useful indicator of the Division's debt position to management, customers, investors and creditors.
+The Division's revenue bond coverage for 2016 and 2015 was 250% and 215%, respectively.